lgleon/emc-immu-bioinformatics/README.md

  ### Wireframes

-There are no computer, mobile or any digital wireframes or mockups.
+There are no computer, mobile or any digital wire-frames or mockups.
-There is a paper wireframe, picture included in the folder (readme_info/)
+There is a paper wire-frame, picture included in the folder (readme_info/)